 Ensure you book campsites in advance, especially in the high season (June to October).
 We stayed our first night at Halai Rest Camp and the second at Okaukuejo Rest Camp.
 We tried to stay a third night at Olifantsrus Rest Camp, but is was completely booked out; there is a cramped overflow camping available although no power, or braii.
 They aren’t the most appealing sites as they are rather open and lack privacy, but they all have power, braii pits and hot showers.
 And they all have a swimming pool!
 The perfect activity for kids after a morning game drive.
 The pools are a little on the chilly side, so pack wetsuits rather than swimsuits.

-Plus, as mentioned above, the campsites are all situated next to a watering hole.
+Plus, as mentioned above, the campsites are all situated next to a watering hole, which means they’re included in our list of top campsites in Namibia.
 So once the kids are asleep, parents can take it in turns to visit the watering hole (we suggest taking a beer or wine!)